 2. Nonverbal Communication and Background Noise Should Be Noted

-Another legal transcription rule is that transcriptions must include all sounds in the recording.
+Another verbatim transcription rule is that transcriptions must include all sounds in the recording.
 This means that beyond words, transcriptionists also need to take note of sounds.

 For example, when transcribing what’s going on in the courtroom, legal transcriptionists need to include the sounds of someone clearing their throat, coughing, or talking in the background.

-If the person who is talking laughs, cries, shakes their head, or nods their head, this should be noted in the transcribed document, as well, if possible.
-These nonverbal cues may be just as meaningful as words, which is why they need to be present according to the legal transcription rules.
+If the person who is talking laughs, cries, shakes their head, or nods their head, this should be noted in the transcribed document, as well, whenever possible.
+These nonverbal cues may be just as meaningful as words, which is why they need to be present in the final product.

-Some types of transcription – such as intelligent transcription – encourage the exclusion of filler words, such as “um” or “uh.”
-But with legal transcription, these sounds are required to be transcribed.
+Some types of transcription – such as intelligent transcription — encourage the exclusion of filler words, such as “um” or “uh.”
+But with verbatim transcription, these sounds are required to be transcribed.

 Like nonverbal communication and background noise, filler words can say a lot more than you think.
-Some lawyers might use them to help determine how nervous, prepared, or hesitant a person might be when speaking in the courtroom or during interrogations.
+Some lawyers might use them to help determine how nervous, prepared, or hesitant a person was when speaking in the courtroom or during interrogations.

-This can obviously have an impact on any legal case, which is why leaving out even the smallest sounds and gestures is not allowed according to the rules of legal transcription.
+This can obviously have an impact on any legal case, which is why leaving out even the smallest sounds and pauses is strictly not an option.

 These parts of speech might not mean much to some people, but to legal professionals, they can be telling.
-That’s why it’s important to leave it up to the experts who will be reading the document to decide if the false starts and stutters are meaningful at all.
+That’s why it’s important to leave it up to the experts who will be reading the document to decide if the false starts and stutters are meaningful or not.

 It’s best to leave the job of transcribing legal documents to professionals, like those at Legal Language, who have done this before.
-A general transcriptionist might not understand that he or she needs to use verbatim transcription when it comes to legal material.
+A general transcriptionist might not understand that they need to use verbatim transcription when it comes to legal material.

-And if you neglect to get the proper help from professionals, you risk missing out on important legal information that deserves to be properly documented.
+And if you neglect to get the proper help from professionals, you risk missing out on important legal information.
 This could have far-reaching consequences.